fintradev/fintradex/README.md

 # FintradeX Parachain

-> This is the FintradeX parachain implementation based on Polkadot SDK.
->
 > FintradeX is a decentralized financial trading platform built as a parachain on the Polkadot network.

 </div>